 - Maximum Posted Speed 25 mph equal to design speed and comfortable for both bicyclists and pedestrians. - Number of Through Lanes Typically, 1 in each direction (2 total).
 Where short block lengths (400' or less) are maintained, an alternative "typical" design would provide 1 lane in each direction, with a center lane used as back-to-back turn lanes (3 total).
-Where longer blocks are necessary, the 3rd lane is still allowable, but should be intermittently broken with landscaped islands or, in rare cases, pedestrian refuges or a median.
+Where longer blocks are necessary, the 3rd lane is still allowable, but should be intermittently broken with landscaping or, in rare cases, pedestrian refuges or a median.
 Four lanes are inappropriate.
 In cases where existing 4 lane sections are deemed to be Main Streets, the extra lane width can be used to accommodate parking or other elements, thereby "dieting" to an ideal Main Street cross-section. - Lane Width Should typically allow 13' for lanes next to parking to maintain the necessary clear distance for opening car doors and to accommodate commercial vehicles in the 3 lane situation, 10' is suitable for the third lane.
 In constrained conditions, lanes next to parking should not be less than 12' wide.
-In the case of angled parking, the travel lane should be at least 13' wide. - Sidewalks Sidewalks are the most important element on a Main Street, because pedestrians are the priority sidewalk width should be at least 10', unobstructed.
-In constrained circumstances and where uses such as sidewalk dining are desirable, the unobstructed portion of the sidewalk can be reduced to 8', which allows for some intrusion into the sidewalk area by adjacent outdoor dining areas, while maintaining a comfortable walking space.
-Even in those cases, however, no railings
+In the case of angled parking, the travel lane should be at least 13' wide. - Sidewalks Sidewalks are the most important element on a Main Street, because pedestrians are the priority sidewalk width should be at least 10' unobstructed, which allows two couples to pass comfortably.

-- or other permanent or semi-permanent fixtures should encroach into the 10' sidewalk width.
 Even in constrained conditions, sidewalks should not be less than 6' unobstructed width. - Sidewalk Amenity Zone This zone enhances the pedestrian environment along a Main Street.
-It should be 8' wide (not including the sidewalk).
+It should be 8'

+- wide (not including the sidewalk).
 This width provides space for street trees, streetlights, benches, transit amenities, and trash receptacles.
-Even in constrained conditions, the minimum sidewalk amenity zone is 5' (without trees) or 6' (with small maturing trees). - On-Street Parking Lanes On-street parking supports businesses and provides a buffer between pedestrians and traffic - 7' from the face-of-curb is ideal to minimize street widths, to provide a small measure of clear width for opening doors, and to provide adequate travel lane width for shared use by bicycles, transit, autos, and commercial vehicles.
-Even in constrained conditions, on-street parking lanes should not be less than 7' wide.
+Even in constrained conditions, the minimum sidewalk amenity zone is 5' (without trees) or 6' (with small maturing trees). - On-Street Parking Lanes On-street parking supports businesses and provides a buffer between pedestrians and traffic 7' from the face-of-curb is ideal to minimize street widths, to provide a small measure of clear width for opening doors, and to provide adequate travel lane width for shared use by bicycles, transit, autos, and commercial vehicles.
+Even in constrained conditions, on-street parking lanes should not be less than 7' wide. - Curb and Gutter Main Streets will typically have vertical curb, in keeping with the urban context.

-- Curb and Gutter Main Streets will typically have 6" vertical curb, in keeping with the urban context. - Curb Extensions Should be provided at mid-block crossing points.
+- Curb Extensions Should be provided at mid-block crossing points.
 The width should match the width of on-street parking lanes (7' typical).
-Curb extensions provide for reduced pedestrian crossing distances and increased pedestrian visibility when crossing the street they also add space for trees, other landscaping, and street furniture. - Lighting Since pedestrian activity is expected and encouraged in Main Street locations, decorative pedestrianscale lighting should be provided.
+Curb extensions provide for reduced pedestrian crossing distances and increased pedestrian visibility when crossing the street they also add space for trees, other landscaping, and street furniture. - Lighting Since pedestrian activity is expected and encouraged in Main Street locations, decorative pedestrian-scale lighting should be provided.
 Pedestrian lighting should be sufficient to illuminate the sidewalk, as well as to provide for pedestrian visibility and safety from crime.
 Pedestrian lighting should be placed so that light is not obscured by branches and leaves.
 In some cases, the pedestrian-scale lighting can also be sufficient for street lighting.
-Where street lighting is provided, sharp cutoff, ornamental fixtures should be used rather than Cobraheads.
+Where street lighting is provided, sharp cut-off,

-Block Length - Typically, should not exceed 400'.
+- ornamental fixtures should be used rather than Cobraheads. - Block Length Not to exceed 400'.
 Short block lengths provide for traffic calming and more frequent and accessible crossing points for pedestrians, as well as improved connectivity for all travel modes.